 There are several types of grant awarded by the Arts Council England, including:

-Making an application for Arts Council funding is relatively straightforward.
-However, you should be thorough and careful when making your application, bearing the following points in mind:
+When making an application to the Arts Council, you should be thorough and careful when making your application, bearing the following points in mind:

-- Read the guidance notes carefully before you begin writing your application.
+- Read the guidance notes very carefully before you begin writing your application.

 - Make sure you have a very clear idea of your requirement and are able to effectively communicate the principles of your artistic activity in your application.
 Remember that ACE is funding your ‘art’.